Skip to Content

 At 810 pages, it’s a long book and not for the faint-hearted.
 It’s designed as a textbook for those studying physics, so unless you know a bit about the subject, it might be too advanced to fully comprehend everything in it.

-The book looks at quantum field theory and the all relevant theories and disciplines in it.
-As I said, this book isn’t a popular science book in the style of his other books so there are a lot of technical terms here that might fly over your head.
+The book looks at quantum field theory and all the relevant theories and disciplines in it.
+As I said, this book isn’t a popular science book in the style of his other books, so there are a lot of technical terms here that might fly over your head.

 That said, if you persevere with it, you can learn about quantum field theory, which is an interesting part of physics!